mlflow/mlflow/docs/source/gateway/databricks.rst

 Querying the AI Gateway from Databricks Model Serving Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once you have defined an :ref:`MLflow Model <gateway_mlflow_models>` that queries the AI Gateway,
+Once you have defined an :ref:`MLflow Model <databricks_gateway_mlflow_models>` that queries the AI Gateway,
 you can deploy it to Databricks Model Serving.
 This enables you to deploy custom application
 logic that depends on one or more LLMs in the AI Gateway, such as constructing an
 application-specific prompt in response to user input and using it to query an LLM.

-Building on the previous :ref:`gateway_mlflow_models` example, run the following steps
+Building on the previous :ref:`databricks_gateway_mlflow_models` example, run the following steps
 to deploy an MLflow Model that uses the AI Gateway to Databricks Model Serving:

 1. Log and register your model with the following additional dependencies - ``pydantic<2`` and